Receiving a grant guidance: Nature Networks Fund (round three)

 • Project cashflow forecast (mandatory for Projects that are undertaking capital works)

-The Legal Agreement must be completed within six months of the date you received the email asking you to complete this.
+The Legal Agreement must be completed within three months of the date you received the email asking you to complete this.
 If there are substantial delays we may decide to withdraw the offer of your Grant.

 Before we are able to grant you permission to start your project and pay the first instalment of your Grant, you will also need to complete the following tasks (if applicable):